 So would I go back given the opportunity and go through it all again?
 Actually yes I would and even with all the difficulties it has been a wonderful career, however there are never any guarantees that it will continue and my future path may lead me somewhere completely different.

 James is a difficult act to follow because his honesty and integrity will be hard to match – and it’s these qualities, combined with an expert knowledge of Internet technology, that have played such a crucial part in YPKO’s success.
 It’s always a pleasure to work with you, James, because I can always rest assured that the finished product will be produced to the highest standard possible.
 The regular stream of positive comments we receive from our customers confirms this.
 Thank you… and here’s to the next!Glyn Madden – Yamaha Club Magazine

 You have to prepare yourself almost every day for the fact that it may end abruptly, especially if you can’t make ends meet and have other responsibilities to consider – yet if you can gain permanence by a contract with various employers, then you will certainly lead a very productive and fulfilling lifestyle.

 Compared to ten years ago, I find myself in a far better situation.
-My health is great, I have a beautiful fiancée who I can’t wait to marry within the next couple of years and I can look back on a career that has showed how I can be productive, work hard and more importantly – life even with its unpredictability can be a wondrous adventure.
+My health is great, I have a fantastic future ahead and I can look back on a career that has showed how I can be productive, work hard and more importantly – life even with its unpredictability can be a wondrous adventure.

 All in all Freelance Journalism has treated me pretty well, however the need to keep your fingers in many pies is all important.
 I survived by utilising all of my skills as writing alone never financially was enough on its own.
 I instead use my writing credentials and bolster them with other areas, including podcasting and video creation – which ties in nicely with the core of writing (scripting, question outlines and so on) yet gives me greater potential to earn extra on top.